What should you put on your CTO resume?

-Bucketing is the practice of grouping similar points under one unique heading.
-On the contrary, bolding is the practice of marking relevant words or phrases in bold.
+Grouping is the practice of grouping similar points under one unique heading.
+On the contrary, highlighting is the practice of marking relevant words or phrases in bold.

-When used together, bucketing & bolding helps you draw the recruiter's attention to key achievements of your career trajectory.
+- When used together, grouping & highlighting helps you draw the recruiter's attention to key achievements of your career trajectory.
 For example, when you mark relevant achievements in bold, it stands out, thus attracting the reader's attention.

 Here's a CTO resume sample showcasing an impeccable professional experience section:

-Your academic history and background matters.
+Your academic history and background matter.
 No matter how senior you are, the degree you have, and the institutions you went to will always stay relevant.

-So here's a list of the top things to put in the education section of your CTO resume:
+So here's a list of the top things to put in the education section of your Chief Technical Officer resume: